anbox-cloud/discourse-docs/howto/container/launch.md

 ## Launch a container with a different Anbox platform

-By default, every container starts with the `null` platform (see [Anbox platforms](https://discourse.ubuntu.com/t/anbox-platforms/18733)).
+By default, containers start with the `webrtc` platform if `--enable-graphics` is specified and with the `null` platform otherwise (see [Anbox platforms](https://discourse.ubuntu.com/t/anbox-platforms/18733)).
+To select a different platform, specify it with the `-p` flag.
 The selected platform cannot be changed at runtime and must be selected when the container is created.
-For example, you can launch a container with the `swrast` platform like this:
+For example, you can launch a container with the `webrtc` platform like this:

-    amc launch -p swrast <application-id>
+    amc launch -p webrtc <application-id>

 If you have built your own platform named `foo` and you built it via an addon into the container images, you can launch a container with the platform the same way: